Kaito Streets

 Kaito Streets (born 6 June 1994) is a Japanese right-handed sabre fencer and 2020 Olympian.
 He was born in Yokohama, Japan to a Japanese mother and English-American father.
 He is a two-time US National Champion and two-time Japanese National Champion.
 He competed in the 2020 Tokyo Olympics in the Fencing Men's Sabre Individual and Team Events.

 Early life

 At the age of seven, he moved to Redwood City, California.
 A year later he began his career when he joined a recreational fencing program at Red Morton Community Center.
 He quickly found success, winning the Youth 10 US National Championships.
 By the time he was 15, he made the US National Team in the Cadet Category and began competing internationally.
 Following his Cadet years, he moved onto the US Junior National Team where he won the 2012 US Junior National Championships.
-In 2013, he made the US Junior World Championships Team and competed in Porec, Croatia.
+In 2013, he made the US Junior World Championships Team and competed in Poreč, Croatia.